liventcord/LiventCord/docs/docs/tutorial-basics/set-enviroment-variables.md

     **Defaults to** `random generated number`

   - **EnableMetadataIndexing**:
-    Index urls in message content urls for metadata display.
+    Index urls in message content for metadata display.
     **Defaults to** `true`

   - **MetadataDomainLimit**: